Falls are the leading cause of injury and death in construction in Washington State. Those deaths are preventable.

 Ideas for Stand-Downs

 Stand-Down activities can range from short toolbox talks to scheduled, full-day events.
+Watch this video of one construction company's Safety Stand-Down and how they got their teams involved in developing their safety plan.
 Pick what’s right for your company.

 See the Resources tab for additional information.